 1.8 Voting; Proxies.
 Except as otherwise provided by the Certificate of Incorporation, each stockholder entitled to vote at any meeting of stockholders shall be entitled to one vote for each share of stock held by such stockholder which has voting power upon the matter in question.
 Each stockholder entitled to vote at a meeting of stockholders may authorize another person or persons to act for such stockholder by proxy, but no such proxy shall be voted or acted upon after three (3) years from its date, unless the proxy provides for a longer period.
 A duly executed proxy shall be irrevocable if it states that it is irrevocable and if, and only as long as, it is coupled with an interest sufficient in law to support an irrevocable power.
 A stockholder may revoke any proxy which is not irrevocable by attending the meeting and voting in person or by filing an instrument in writing revoking the proxy or another duly executed proxy bearing a later date with the Secretary of the Corporation.
-Voting at meetings of stockholders need not be by written ballot and need not be conducted by inspectors of election unless so determined by the holders of shares of stock having a majority of the votes which could be cast by the holders of all outstanding shares of stock entitled to vote of a majority of the votes cast with respect to such director by the shares represented and entitled to vote therefor; provided, however, that directors shall be elected by a plurality of the votes cast at any meeting.
-If directors are to be elected by a plurality of the votes cast, stockholders for which the secretary date for such meeting.
-All other elections and questions shall, unless otherwise provided by all plurality of the votes cast, stockholders shall be permitted to vote against a nominee.
-All other elections and questions shall, unless otherwise provided by law, the Certificate of Incorporation, or these Bylaws, be decided by the vote of the holders of shares of stock having a majority of the votes which could be cast by the holders of all shares of stock entitled to vote thereon which are present in person or represented by proxy at the meeting.
+Voting at meetings of stockholders need not be by written ballot and need not be conducted by inspectors of election unless so determined by the holders of all outstanding shares of stock having a majority of the votes which could be cast by the holders of all outstanding shares of stock having a majority of the votes of a majority of the votes cast with respect to such director by the shares represented and entitled to vote therefor; provided, however, that directors shall be elected by a plurality of the votes cast at any meeting.
+If directors are to be elected by a plurality of the votes cast, stockholders for which the secretary of the votes cast, stockholders shall be elected by a plurality of the votes cast, stockholders for which the secretary be allored for such meeting.
+If directors are to be elected by a plurality of the votes cast, stockholders for which the secretary be allored for such meeting.
+If directors are to be elected by a plurality of the votes cast, stockholders shall not be permitted to vote against a nominee of Incorporation, or these Bylaws, be decided by the vote of the holders of shares of stock having a majority of the votes which could be cast by the holders of all shares of stock entitled to vote thereon which are present in person or represented by proxy at the meeting.